 Learning and using statistics can be challenging, especially as the amount of data we have only continues to skyrocket.
 In the last two years alone, 90% of the world's data has been created, and this pace is showing no signs of slowing down.
 Quite the opposite: looking at the rate of data created each minute in the world, we find that 46,740 pictures are posted on Instagram and 16 million texts are sent.
 It’s no wonder that fields like big data analytics and data science have seen an unstoppable growth in the job market.
 This is why it is important to not only understand the different skill sets needed in data analysis but how we these skills in statistical analysis everyday to enrich our lives.

 One of the major foundations of applied statistics can be found in probability; specifically, how probability utilizes Baye’s theory when forecasting events.
+You can easily learn probability as it is a core part of any online statistics course.
 If you’re really curious about the theoretical and computational aspect of Bayesian probability, you’ll just need a little bit of mathematics.
 However, the most important thing to take away from this theorem is what it emphasizes about the goal of statistics as a discipline: to find patterns and using these patterns to predict.
 These predictions are told by statistical data you hear in everyday life, predictions that are used to ameliorate daily life.
 Some examples are:

 You don’t have to be a statistician or a researcher to analyze the weather reporting you hear every day.
 The framework of these kinds of reports are formed by hypothesis testing, statistical software, and of course many datasets.
 Statistical inference is used in this particular way in order to find patterns on weather data from the previous years, analyze this data, and use statistical methods to inform decision making.